 Climate Improve our understanding of complex biogeochemical cycles that underpin global ecosystem functions and control the sustainability of life on Earth Energy Develop and optimize new pathways for red development of long-term, secure nuclear energy sources, optimize e "water."
 Biology Enhance our understanding of the roles and functions of microbial life on Earth, and adapt these capabilities for human use.
 Understand "water."
-Modeling and Simulation at the Exascale for Energy and the Environment Socioeconomics Develop integrated modeling environments for coupling the wealth of observational data Part and the second sec and complex models to economic, energy, and resource models
+Modeling and Simulation at the Exascale for Energy and the Environment Socioeconomics Develop integrated modeling environments for coupling the wealth of observational data The second secon and complex models to economic, energy, and resource models